Odeuropa/kg-embeddings/README.md

 Finally, generate the embeddings using:

-    python main.py [entities list]
+    python main.py [entities list] [-a algorith_name]

 where `entities list` is a list of entities uri (1 per line) in a textual file.
-Following the generated files by the preprocessing, you can run:
+Following the generated files by the preprocessing, you can run (for example):

-    python main.py voc.txt
+    python main.py voc
-    python main.py smells.txt
+    python main.py smells -a TransE

 This is producing an `[entity].kv` file, which is a [gensim's KeyedVector](https://radimrehurek.com/gensim/models/keyedvectors.html) file.

-# Load and use embeddings
+## Load and use embeddings

 Load embeddings in this way: